What are warts?

 - Flat warts make up about 4 per cent of warts.
 They are usually smoother in appearance than common or plantar warts.
 They usually appear on the face, but they can be found on other body parts.
 They mostly affect children and young adults.

-Warts can grow in size from weeks to months
+Warts can grow in size over weeks to months

 Warts vary considerably in size.
-They are rarely larger than 10 mm (0.4 inches) from side to side.
+They can grow over weeks to months but rarely become larger than 10 mm (0.4 inches) from side to side.

 Warts spread easily